| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday March 10, 2009

 recent checkoff-funded producer attitudes survey.
 The survey also found

+that support for the checkoff is uniform across the country.
 "These survey numbers show the seriousness with which our dedicated volunteer checkoff farmer-leaders take their responsibilities," said USB Chairman Chuck Myers.
 "The 50 percent share of national checkoff collections from upward of 600,000 soybean farmers was at just over $67 million for 2008 and anticipated at just over $64 million for 2009.
 So investing that money wisely and responsibly is our primary focus and responsibility.
 I think feedback such as this survey is a strong indication that farmers are comfortable with the work we're doing on their behalf."
 We have more details of the study in our story on our website- click below to check that out.
 Click here for more on how soybean producers currently feed about their checkoff. | |

-Based on Early Nose Counting- Congressman Moran May Be Able to Make the Jump to Senator Moran in Kansas ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ A group known
+| Based on Early Nose Counting- Congressman Moran May Be Able to Make the Jump to Senator Moran in Kansas ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~A group known

 as Stay Red Kansas has conducted a Straw Poll among Republican activists-